Nevada Court Records

 Nevada Inmate Search

 Nevada inmate records comprise information on the arrest and sentence of offenders detained in Nevada correctional facilities.
 These inmate records cover state prisons, detention centers, and county/city jails.
-The Nevada Department of Corrections (NDOC) generates inmate records and also serves as a central repository for the records.
+The Nevada Department of Corrections (NDOC) generates inmate records and serves as a central repository.
 Here, interested persons may access information on inmates detained under the NDOC’s jurisdiction.
 The information included on inmate records may consist of the following:

 - Offender ID